pnp/blog/content/post/caml-query-what-is-it/index.md

 </Where>
  ```

-#### Membership operator
+### Membership operator

-This one is REALLY powerful - have you ever had a task list in SharePoint with an assignee field you might've had that case where a task needs to be assigned to a group, now using a SharePoint Group and a person field that allows groups we can use the 'Membership' operator to filter based on if the current user is in that group using the 'CurrentUserGroups' filter - this way we can have a shared task list-
+This one is REALLY powerful - have you ever had a task list in SharePoint with an assignee field you might've had that case where a task needs to be assigned to a group, now using a SharePoint Group and a person field that allows groups we can use the `Membership` operator to filter based on if the current user is in that group using the `CurrentUserGroups` filter - this way we can have a shared task list:

 ```XML
 <Where>